icfi-tech-crunch-munch/tighten-your-sass/README.md

-# tighten-your-sass
+# Tighten Your SASS
-Tech Crunch Munch Ten
+## Tech Munch Crunch Ten

+Please fork this repo and clone.